dbrattli/Fable.Giraffe/README.md

 > dotnet run Build
 ```

-Building Giraffe.Python may require the very latest Fable compiler.
-You
+Building Giraffe.Python for development purposes may require the very
-can build against the latest version of Fable by running e.g:
+latest Fable compiler.
+You can build against the latest version of Fable
+by running e.g:

 ```console
 > dotnet run --project ..\..\..\Fable\src\Fable.Cli --lang Python